RolaAlansari/Motors-control/README.md

 * Javascript to move the slider range at the desired range
 * PHP to connect the arms control database with the control interface
 * Database for storing motors values

+## getLastDataArm:
+This file contains to restore the last value stored in the database table for "slider range" values and "on" values